 5) Excessive overall stress

-1) Spinal mobility: our spines are meant to flex, extend, side bend, and rotate.
+1) Spinal mobility: According to more about Dr. Juris Shibayama, our spines are meant to flex, extend, side bend, and rotate.
 Modern life does not require us to move our spines thru full range of motion, and neither does riding Flatland in most cases.
 Since we don’t require this movement often, our body “forgets” how to move in this way and we get stiff and immobile.
 The problem is that an immobile spine can’t accept or transmit forces well.
 Also, most likely, you’ll have some spinal segments that don’t move much at all, but then have others that take up the slack by moving too much.
 These joints then take too much workload and degenerate or are injured as a result.